Austin Johnson (fullback)

 Austin Johnson (born June 16, 1989) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Johnson played football and baseball at Hickory High School in Hickory, North Carolina.
 He was an all-state selection for football in 2006 and 2007.
 He recorded 692 rushing yards and 18 rushing touchdowns on 108 attempts his senior year.
 Johnson also recorded 35 receptions and 470 receiving yards.
 He finished his high school career with 580 tackles.

 College career

 Johnson played for the Tennessee Volunteers from 2008 to 2011.
 He was an Academic All-SEC selection in 2008, 2009, and 2010.